-Thoracic outlet syndrome can be difficult to diagnose as its symptoms can mimic other disorders.
-Expert vascular specialists in the Division of Vascular and Endovascular Surgery at the Brigham and Women’s Hospital (BWH) Heart & Vascular Center provide specialized diagnostic services to identify TOS as well as proven medical and surgical techniques to relieve symptoms.
+Thoracic outlet syndrome can be difficult to diagnose, as symptoms of it often mimic other disorders.
+Expert vascular specialists in the Division of Vascular and Endovascular Surgery at the Brigham and Women’s Heart & Vascular Center provide specialized diagnostic services to identify TOS as well as proven medical and surgical techniques designed for thoracic outlet syndrome treatment.

-There are three types of thoracic outlet syndrome (TOS):
+There are three types of thoracic outlet syndrome:

-Specialists from the BWH Heart and Vascular Center develop individualized treatment plans for patients based on:
+Specialists from the Brigham and Women’s Heart and Vascular Center develop individualized treatment plans for patients based on: